potzko/9ary/readme.md

         Accessing an undeclared variable results in an error.

     Recursive Functions:
-        Infinite recursion is not prevented
+        Infinite recursion is not prevented, and is encouraged

 here are a few programs and their results for you to have fun with, each snippet is a new file.